DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 ### Redux
-Redux evolves the idea of Flux but avoid its complexity.
-It's a state management library with minimal API but completely predictable behavior, so it is possible to implement logging, hot reloading, time travel, universal apps, record and replay, without any buy-in from the developer.
+Redux evolves the idea of Flux.
+It's a state management library with a minimal API but completely predictable behavior, so it is possible to implement logging, hot reloading, time travel, universal apps, record and replay, without any buy-in from the developer.
 You can also install it via NPM like so: `npm install redux redux-devtools --save`.
 Redux attempts to make state mutations predictable by imposing certain restrictions on how and when updates can happen.
 Redux has three fundamental principles:

 * Single source of truth
 * State is read-only
 * Changes are made with pure functions

-Read More about Redux [here](http://redux.js.org/).
-[Here](Awesome list of Redux examples and middlewares) is also an awesome list of Redux examples and middlewares.
+Read more about Redux [here](http://redux.js.org/).
+[Here](https://github.com/xgrommx/awesome-redux) is also an awesome list of Redux examples and middlewares.
 Another alternative for state management within your **ReactJS** application is [Alt](http://alt.js.org/).
 More information about Alt [here](http://alt.js.org/guide/).

 ## Authentication

 Authentication is an important part of any application.
-And the best way to do user authentication for single page apps is via JSON Web Tokens(JWT).
+The best way to do user authentication for single page apps is via JSON Web Tokens (JWT).
 A typical authentication flow is this:

 * A user signs up/logs in, generate JWT token and return it to the client
 * Store the JWT token on the client and send it via headers/query parameters for future requests